github/docs/content/actions/learn-github-actions/migrating-from-travis-ci-to-github-actions.md

 Travis CI and {% data variables.product.prodname_actions %} both include default environment variables that you can use in your YAML files.
 For {% data variables.product.prodname_actions %}, you can see these listed in "[Default environment variables](/actions/reference/environment-variables#default-environment-variables)."

-To help you get started, this table maps some of the common Travis CI environment variables to similar {% data variables.product.prodname_actions %} ones:
+To help you get started, this table maps some of the common Travis CI variables to {% data variables.product.prodname_actions %} variables with similar functionality:

 | Travis CI | {% data variables.product.prodname_actions %}| {% data variables.product.prodname_actions %} description |
 | ---------------------|------------ |------------ |